 I needed to disconnect from the world and be among the trees.
 I craved being off-grid.

-I’ve camped in many forms before but had taken no solo adventures that didn’t involve or hotel or VRBO.
+I’ve camped in many forms before but had taken no solo adventures that didn’t involve hotel or VRBO.
 This time, I needed it to be just me, all on my own listening to just my thoughts and God-guidance.
-It would be most all my own gear, knowledge, planning, packing, cooking, etc. While my dog is an excellent hiking buddy, he’s no good at food prep or advice.
+It would my gear, knowledge, planning, packing, cooking, etc. While my dog is an excellent hiking buddy, he’s no good at food prep or advice.

 My loved ones weren’t thrilled with my plan, but after promises to text if I could and immediately when I hit service areas, we were off for three nights in primitive peace.
 With storms forecast for the latter half of the trip, I wondered if I had the moxie to stay through them all.

-Would all my gear hold up okay?
+Would my gear hold up okay?
 Could I figure out the best tarp location?
 Am I really a true hardcore nature girl?
 What if I liked the camaraderie of camping more than camping itself?
 Add to that the unknown of what COVID really is and can or cannot do, and my mind could not have been more ready for an unplug.
 It was more isolation, but it would provide just what I needed ~ insulation from the media.

-Unplugging from loved ones was hard but being able to stop the barrage of media-driven fear was like the cool side of the pillow, a calming cool relief.
-We slid right into a big nature routine of a morning walk (aka squirrel hunting), breakfast for both of us and then him dancing around like a sugared-up child.
+Unplugging was what I needed, for doggo and I slid right into a big nature routine of a morning walk (aka squirrel hunting), breakfast for both of us and then him dancing around like a sugared-up child.
 All about the car rides!

 We spent the days driving to trailheads, crossing creeks, forest-bathing and generally immersing in the sights, sounds and smells of the woods.
 Our bedtime ritual was a short walk to the waters edge to get full, clear view of the sky.
-There were times I thought the dog might have a quiet fascination with it too.
+There were times I thought the dog had a quiet fascination with it too.